ysngwn/rididecrypt/README.md

    pip install -r requirements.txt
    ```
 3. Log in to your account at `r***books.com` and install their PC client
-4. Download `epub` files with their PC client
+4. Download comic books or `epub` files with their PC client
 5. Initialize the script by running it without any arguments
    ```sh
    python main.py